 Rabies is a viral, devastating disease that causes brain inflammation in all mammals, including humans, cats and dogs.
 The disease is caused by lyssaviruses and it is transmitted via saliva.
-The speed of the disease progression varies, but as soon as the symptoms are presented, this severe disease nearly always results in death.
-Today, rabies is preventable through animal control and vaccination.
 Here is everything you need to know about rabies in cats.

 Transmission and prevalence